Lebanese Vegetable Soup with Chickpeas and Kale

 - 2 cups or 1 16 oz. can corn or creamed corn

 - Few grinds black pepper

 - 1 tablespoon honey

-- In a large soup pot (5-quart or larger), warm the olive oil over medium heat.
-Add the onion, carrots, celery, and a teaspoon of salt and stir to coat with the oil.
-Cover and cook, stirring occasionally, until the vegetables are soft but not browned.
+- In a large soup pot (5-quart or larger), heat the olive oil over medium heat.
+Add the onion, carrots, celery, a teaspoon of salt and stir to coat oil.
+Cover and cook, stirring occasionally, until the vegetables are softened but not browned.

-- Stir in the butternut squash and cover the pot again, cooking and stirring occasionally for a minute or two, until the squash just begins to soften.
-Add the chickpeas, tomatoes, corn, stock and thyme.
-Season with black pepper, cayenne pepper, and honey and stir well.
-Cover the pot and simmer on medium-low heat for about 20 minutes.
+- Add the butternut squash.
+Cover and cook again briefly, stirring occasionally, until the squash is just beginning to soften (2 minutes).
+Add the chickpeas, tomatoes, corn, stock, and thyme.
+Season with black pepper, cayenned pepper, and the honey.
+Stir well, cover the pot, and simmer on medium low heat for about 20 minutes.

-- Taste and adjust seasoning.
-Stir in the kale and cook for about 5 minutes, or until the kale is softened.
-Pull out the thyme stems from the pot, and serve the soup warm.
+- Taste and adjust seasonings as needed.
+Stir in the kale a few handfuls at a time, and cook for about 5 more minutes, or until the kale is softened.
+Pull out the thyme stems from the pot, and serve warm.